Vxtzq/GPULend/README.md

 # GPULend 🚀

-**Free computation for all** – GPULend allows you to seamlessly offload GPU-intensive tasks to available resources in a simple, secure way.
+**Compute for all** – GPULend allows you to seamlessly offload GPU-intensive tasks to available resources in a simple, secure way.
 Whether you are training ML models, rendering, or crunching large datasets, GPULend simplifies distributed GPU usage.
 Rent your own low-VRAM GPU to access high-VRAM GPUs elsewhere and maximize computation power.